ivangfr/springboot-react-keycloak/README.md

 ### OMDb API

-In order to use the `Wizard` option to search and add a movie, you need to get an API KEY from [OMDb API](https://www.omdbapi.com/).
+To use the `Wizard` option to search and add a movie, you need to get an API KEY from [OMDb API](https://www.omdbapi.com/).
 In order to do it, access https://www.omdbapi.com/apikey.aspx and follow the steps provided by the website.

-Once you have the API KEY, in `springboot-react-keycloak/movies-ui` folder, create a file called `.env.local` with the following content
+Once you have the API KEY, create a file called `.env.local` with the following content in `springboot-react-keycloak/movies-ui` folder
 ```
 REACT_APP_OMDB_API_KEY=<your-api-key>
 ```